matthias-hi/komoot-export/README.md

 Export GPS tracks and tour data from komoot.de

+## Update 2019-10-30

+The login process has changed again and I could not get it working on the first couple of tries (see open issue).
+So at present the script is not functional.
+Since I mainly use Strava now for data keeping I will make no further attempts to fix this for the time being.

 ## Disclaimer

 This repository is in NO way affiliated to Komoot.
 It uses non-public APIs to extract user data and will cease to work as soon as their APIs change.